dolapalm/geekfest-workshop/05-liveness_probes.md

 You can see this by running `kubectl get pods` in a terminal window and noticing the restarts column incremented on one of the pods.

-Once you are done this you can stop the port forwarding `ctrl c`
+Once you are done this you can stop the port forwarding `ctrl c`.

 *More on [Liveness Probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/#define-a-liveness-http-request)*